ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/wade/index.md

     {{#note type="counselor"}}Oil Spill Dispersants: Efficacy and Effects (2005){{/note}}
     {{#note type="counselor"}}https://www.nap.edu/catalog/11283/oil-spill-dispersants-efficacy-and-effects{{/note}}
     {{#note type="counselor"}}One activity could be having scouts try different tools to skim the oil using different tools – a paper towel, wood splint, steel wool, cotton balls, and so on.
 You could also have them build a physical oil skimmer.
 Which one collects the most oil and least water?{{/note}}
     {{#note type="counselor"}}Another activity could be putting oil and water into a sealed scintillation (or other clear) vial and shaking vigorously.
 What happens?
-Then add one drop of dishwashing liquid (Dawn works best), and shake again.
+Then add one drop of dishwashing liquid (Dawn works best) and shake again.
 What happens this time?{{/note}}
 5. Water, wetlands, and wildlife.
 Do ONE of the following options (A or B).
-    A. Identify and locate on a map the five largest bodies of water near where you live, and indicate the water flow for each.
+    A. Identify and locate on a map the five largest bodies of water near where you live and indicate the water flow for each.
 These could be creeks, streams, rivers, bayous, lakes, bays, estuaries, or oceans.
 The flow should culminate in the largest water body in your area.
         (1) Identify 10 of the common invertebrates and vertebrates that are probably present in these different bodies of water.
-Learn what a bioindicator is, and identify any in your system.
+Learn what a bioindicator is and identify any in your system.
 You may choose to contact a local biology teacher, college professor, nature center naturalist, or state fish and wildlife expert, or you can use resources from your local conservation department.
         (2) Research the services that wetlands perform for water quality, flood control, and wildlife habitat.
 How can wetlands be used to complement sewage treatment plants?
 Discuss your findings with your counselor.
         {{#note type="counselor"}}Your state department of conservation or natural resources can be a great place to start.{{/note}}
         {{#note type="counselor"}}Flyover Country® is a National Science Foundation funded offline mobile app for geoscience outreach and data discovery. https://flyovercountry.io/{{/note}}